How to use Barnardo's online risk guide in practice

 The information in the online risk guide is useful.
 You can use it alongside your professional knowledge to help young people to:

-• develop healthy habits online
+• develop healthy online habits

 When you talk to young people, do so in a way that’s appropriate for their age and stage of life.